Graph-structured tensor optimization for nonlinear density control and mean field games: Multi-species potential mean field games

 A multi-species mean field game is an extension of mean field games to a set of heterogeneous agents, and the idea was already presented in the seminal work \cite{huang2006large, lasry2007mean}.
 Here, we consider a multi-species potential mean field game which has $L$ different populations, each of which can be associated with different costs and constraints, and where each infinitesimal agent of species $\ell$ obeys the dynamics

+with initial condition $x_\ell(0) = x_{\ell, 0} \sim \rho_{\ell, 0}(x)$.
 Next, let $\rho_\ell(t, \cdot)$ denote the distribution of species $\ell$ at time point $t$, and note that a multi-species potential mean field game can, analogously to the single species game, be formulated as an optimal control problem over densities.
 More precisely, the problem of interest here takes the form